Coffee-Engine/Coffee-Engine/readme.md

 ## Contributing

-you can use `node build.mjs` to build a non-Browser version of the engine, when building it should show a little command line tool for you to mess around with.
+you can use `node build.mjs` to build a non-Browser version of the engine, when building it should show a little command line tool for you to mess around with. if you just want to test on a browser, use a local server or just open the `index.html` file.

 ### And about IOS Safari?